Association for Financial Markets in Europe

 26 Oct 2021

-Their ask — AFME requests clear and consistent beneficial ownership requirements alongside procedural improvements.
+Message — AFME requests clear and consistent beneficial ownership requirements alongside procedural improvements.
 They argue current uncertainty leads to lengthy disputes and inconsistent outcomes across member states.123

-How it helps them — This would reduce lengthy disputes and provide certainty for their members' tax reclaim processes.45
+Why — This would reduce lengthy disputes and provide certainty for their members' tax reclaim processes.45

-Who loses — Tax authorities lose flexibility to challenge claims on beneficial ownership grounds retrospectively.6
+Impact — Tax authorities lose flexibility to challenge claims on beneficial ownership grounds retrospectively.6

 Finance industry urges delay in sustainability reporting for banks